seharsalman26/QualtBot/README.md

 ### Step 2: Add the JavaScript

-Create a new Text/Graphic question in your survey block.
-This will act as the container for your chatbot.
+Create a new 'Text Entry' question in your survey block and set the Text Type to 'Multiple lines'.
+This will act as the container for your chatbot and will be used to save the chat history.

 Click the JavaScript icon (</>) under the question behavior menu.

-Delete any default code in the window and paste the script within `chatbot.py`.
+Delete any default code (all of it) in the window and paste the script within `chatbot.py`.

-Update the configuration variables at the top of the script (especially the baseUrl) to customize your bot.
+Update the configuration variables at the top of the script (especially the baseUrl) to customise QualtBot.

+### Step 3: Add the Embedded Variables

+Create a set of embedded variables within the Survey Flow.
+Please use the configuration cheat sheet below to help you develop these.

 # ⚙️ Configuration Cheat Sheet